 And She Whispers…’I’ve Got a Guy…’

-A couple of months ago, a friend of ours talked about the ‘guy’ she had who did the more technical, ‘hard’ work maintaining her website.
+A while ago, a friend of ours talked about the ‘guy’ she had who did the more technical, ‘hard’ work maintaining her website.
 And again after that, we heard another contact wax poetic about ‘the guy’ who did her paid search (from some remote location…maybe a beach…lucky guy).
 Maybe these and others over the years have been isolated instances of expertise rolled on up in maleness.
 Or maybe the ‘I’ve got a guy’ trope is as ingrained and insidious as our squirming suggests.
 A lot of us (women, entrepreneurs, leaders) can fall into the trap of passing expertise down; even if we are more than capable of owning it ourselves.
-And while that’s not in and of itself a problem, there more than a whiff of sexism in assuming the best person for that job is a little bit techie and a lot male.
+And while that’s not in and of itself a problem, there is more than a whiff of sexism in assuming the best person for that job is a little bit techie and a lot male.

 The Modern Tech Geek Mob

 More than sexist, ‘the guy’ sounds a bit too much like how Trump would refer to Michael Cohen or even like the fictional Ray Donovan.
+The man as ‘fixer’ troupe.
 How have we started to talk about someone who manages performance marketing or develops our websites as ‘a/the guy.’
 Be it Trump or our entrepreneur friends… in both instances it appears we are talking about a ‘hired gun’ (although one in our case that shoots HTML).
 But in both cases we’ve developed some mystique around the hoodie wearing techie who sorts us out.
 The really unfortunate side of this is when a women rocks up and suggest she can do the same job we raise our collective eyebrows.